United States invasion of Afghanistan

 In December 2001, the United Nations Security Council established the International Security Assistance Force (ISAF) to oversee military operations in Afghanistan and also train the new Afghan National Security Forces.
 At the Bonn Conference that same month, Hamid Karzai was selected to lead the Afghan Interim Administration.
 Simultaneously, the Taliban's founding leader Muhammad Umar reorganized the movement to wage asymmetric warfare against the coalition, and by 2002, the group had launched an insurgency against the American-led war effort.
 Protracted fighting continued for the next two decades, and by mid-2021, the international coalition and the United States had begun to withdraw from the country amidst a nationwide Taliban offensive.
 In August 2021, the Taliban captured Kabul and toppled the Afghan government, re-establishing their rule in the form of a second Islamic emirate.

 Background

 In 2001, Afghanistan had been at war for over 20 years.
 The communist People's Democratic Party of Afghanistan (PDPA) seized power in 1978, and its policies sparked a popular uprising.
 The Soviet Union, sensing PDPA weakness, intervened in 1979 to support the regime.
 The Soviet entry into Afghanistan prompted its Cold War rivals, especially the United States and Saudi Arabia, to support rebels fighting against the Soviet-backed PDPA.
-While the secular and socialist government controlled the cities, religiously motivated mujahidin held sway in much of the countryside.
+While the secular and socialist government controlled the cities, the religiously motivated mujahidin held sway in much of the countryside.
 The most important mujahidin commander was Ahmad Shah Massoud, who led the well-organized Tajik forces.
 The American Central Intelligence Agency (CIA) worked closely with Pakistan's Inter-Service Intelligence (ISI) to funnel foreign support for the mujahidin.
 The war also attracted Arab volunteers, known as "Afghan Arabs", including Osama bin Laden.